collective/collective.disqus/README.txt

 next to the "Read more..." link of each element.

 In addition, there's a counter beneath the title of any object that accepts comments.
-This is done through a viewlet.
+This is done through a viewlet named as "disqus.comments.count".

-The viewlet's name is "disqus.comments.count"

 Portlets
 --------